All Visitors Must Enter Malaysia through Airports only.

 Posses confirm air ticket back to the country of origin or current residing country or possess a visa and confirm air ticket to country of onward destination.

-Visitors will be given a maximum 14 days stay with no extension allowed or a much shorter period of stay for those who are on transit before continuing their onward journey.
+Visitors will be given a maximum of 14 days to stay with no extension or a shorter period of stay for those on transit journeys.

 Conditions for Visa With Reference (VWR):

-This visa is issued for those travelling on business or investment only.
+This visa is issued for those travelling for business or investment purposes only.

-Trip Must be sponsored by a local high-level individual or a local business company which invites them to Malaysia (the sponsoring company need to be well established and is required to submit copies of Form 9, 24 and 49 to the Immigration Department of Malaysia).
+Trip must be sponsored by a local high-level individual or a local business company that invites them to Malaysia (the sponsoring company needs to be well established and must submit copies of Form 9, 24 and 49 to the Immigration Department of Malaysia).

-The sponsor Must deposit RM 2000.00 per person to the Immigration Department of Malaysia as a security deposit.
-Visitors will be given a maximum of 30 days of stay with no extension allowed.
+The sponsor must deposit RM 2000.00 per person to the Immigration Department of Malaysia as a security deposit.
+Visitors can stay a maximum of 30 days of stay with no extension allowed.